 Let’s start by answering the most frequently asked question: What the heck is an Apostille??

 The Apostille (a French word that means to ‘certify, authenticate or approve’) is needed for every country other than Canada.

 STEP 1: Make a photocopy of your original diploma.

 STEP 2: Take the photocopy of your diploma to a notary public to have it notarized.
 (Make sure to bring your original degree with you to the notary public).

-STEP 3: Send your notarized copy to US Authentication Services for Apostille Authentication.
+STEP 3: Send your notarized copy to Monument Visa to get the Apostille approval.